The Short Answer is YES … 100%!

 Do I need to stage the whole house?

 We usually suggest staging the Living Room, Dining Room, Kitchen, Master Bedroom, and all Bathrooms.
 If called for, a downstairs bedroom and a back patio as well.
+Having patio heaters is also a good idea.
 Every situation is unique and our advice is geared toward maximum profit, not just the highest sales price.

 What improvements should I make before staging?